Clichy-sous-Bois: Education

 The sole senior high school/sixth form college in Clichy is Lycée Alfred-Nobel.
 As of 2007 the lycée has 1,100 students.
 It has an agreement with the Institut d'études politiques de Paris (Sciences-Po) which allows applicants from the school to gain entrance to the university without taking the entrance examination.
-As of 2007 three students from the lycée had been admitted.
+As of 2007 three students from the lycée were admitted.